Governors

 - be a source of challenge and support to the Headteacher, acting as a critical friend.

-The Chair of Governors is William Rollason (w.rollason@ks-t.org) and the Vice-Chair is Kathryn Cooper (k.cooper@ks-t.org).
+The Chair of Governors is William Rollason (w.rollason@ks-t.org) and the Vice-Chair is Nicola Arnold (n.arnold@ks-t.org).
 There are three sub-committees who do much of the delegated work of the board.
 These are the Finance, Infrastructure and Health & Safety Committee, the Education Committee and the Leadership and People Management Committee.
 The structure of the governing body and its sub-committees can be viewed here.

 You can view an organogram showing how the Trust relates to the local governing bodies here